-487.410. (a) Except as provided in subdivision (b), to attach a security, the levying officer shall (1) serve the person in possession of such security with a copy of the writ and the notice of attachment and (2) [if the security is in the possession of the defendant,] take the security into custody.
-If the security is not in the possession of the defendant, promptly after levy and in no event more than [()] days after levy, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment.

-(b) Where the security is held in escrow pursuant to the provisions of the Corporate Securities Law, [or where the security has been surrendered to the issuer,] the levying officer shall not take such security into custody but shall attach the security by serving copies of the writ and the notice as provided in subdivision (a).
+- 487.410. (a) Except as provided in subdivision (b), to attach a security, the levying officer shall (1) serve the person in possession of such security with a copy of the writ and the notice of attachment and (2) take the security into custody. - (b) If the security is not in the possession of the defendant, promptly after levy and in no event more than [ ( )] days after levy, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment. - (c) Where the security is held in escrow pursuant to the provisions of the Corporate Securities Iaw or where the security has been surrendered to the issuer, the levying officer shall not take such security into custody but shall attach the security by serving copies of the writ and the notice as provided in subdivision (a).